 Mindful of the stories that abound every year from Crested Butte about cars broken into by bears, and the proximity of bear scat to Lynn’s parking space, I returned to the garage she hasn’t been able to park in since we gave up our storage rental earlier this year.

 So, tools.
 I set up a table in the space my car usually occupies, and started sorting tools into piles as I found them all over the garage.
 I focused strictly on hand tools, and threw all hardware as I came across it on a shelf for later sorting, and it took until lunchtime just to assemble a tableful.

 It quickly became obvious that my new, large-size toolbox was not going to be up to the task of housing my tools.
 And it was equally obvious that I’m not in need of all the tools I own.
 Rather than sort them and create piles for giveaway or sale that will then end up sitting in the garage, I decided not to derail myself trying to decide what to keep and what to give up.
 I can do that some other day.
 The ultimate goal of yesterday’s project was to bearproof Lynn’s car by giving it space in the garage.

 It turns out, I have 30 screwdrivers, plus two driver sets that include a bunch of bits.
 Four tape measures, plus the two in the house and the 100-foot tape.
 A pile of putty knives.
 A drawer’s-worth of wrenches.
-Three ancient industrial scissors, one of which got used and surprisingly still cut.
+Three ancient industrial tin snips, one of which got used and surprisingly still cut.

 Four sets of drill bits, plus a few strays.
 Eight hammers and one mallet.
 Three vice grips.
 Only one nail puller, but who knew I had it?
 Files.
 A battery terminal brush.
 Some orange circular deal with ridges I never did identify.
 Two sets of gapping tools for points that probably don’t exist in cars anymore.